 Honors & Awards

-Mr. Grimes was the recipient of the Homeland Security Director’s award in 2012, which is a national award given for superior investigative performance.
-He also received the Chicago Crime Commissions Star of Distinction Award in 2011.
+Mr. Grimes was recently awarded the Mitch Mars Prosecutorial Award by the Chicago Crime Commission in 2014.
+He was the recipient of the Homeland Security Director’s award in 2012, which is a national award given for superior investigative performance.
+Mr. Grimes also received the Chicago Crime Commissions Star of Distinction Award in 2011.

 In 2014, Winston & Strawn was named the Chicago Litigation Department of the Year for white-collar defense by The National Law Journal.